mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 94 - Too Many imports/readme.md

 import org.fermi.domainModel;
 import org.fermi.workflow;

-//We rely on few libraries
+// We rely on few libraries
-//and we hide their implementation
+// and we hide their implementation
-//So maybe transitive imports are the same
+// So maybe transitive imports are the same
-//but we don't break encapsulation
+// but we don't break encapsulation

 public class Demo {
    public static void main(String[] args) {